22.214.171.124 ACCS (grandparent) - calculation of shared care arrangements

 ACCS (grandparent) calculation of shared care arrangements

-Where there is a shared care arrangement, the calculation of the percentage arrangement will generally follow the DHS care determination method of calculating shared care arrangements.
+Where there is a shared care arrangement, the calculation of the percentage arrangement will generally follow the Services Australia care determination method of calculating shared care arrangements.

 Example: Marion and Damien share the care of their grandchild Justin with their daughter, Mandy.
 Marion and Damien take care of Justin 5 nights a week and Justin returns to his mother for the weekend.
 This arrangement is formalised in a court order and is in place until Justin turns 18 years old.